Fei-Zetao/zetaofei.github.io/_pages/about.md

 Previously, I obtained my Ph.D. in Mathematics from the Hong Kong University of Science and Technology (HKUST), under the supervision of Prof. Hai Zhang.

-My research interests include inverse problems, imaging, wave physics, and signal processing.
+My research interests include inverse problems and imaging, wave physics, and signal processing.

 A data-driven personal website